CL 9: Development

 Wozniak lived in the Summit Road area of the Santa Cruz Mountains.
-At that time, there were two restaurants, the Summit Inn and Cloud 9.
+The two restaurants were the Summit Inn and Cloud 9.
 He heard Cloud 9 was going out of business, so he suggested that as a site for the new company.
 Two weeks later, they instead settled into an older area of nearby Los Gatos.
-The name "Cloud 9", caught the attention of co-founder Joe Ennis and he investigated the availability of the name.
+Co-founder Joe Ennis noticed the name Cloud 9 and investigated its availability.
 It was taken, so the name CL 9 was chosen.

 Wozniak mentioned the new company to an early investor in Apple, who asked to be allowed to invest.
-Wozniak resisted, saying they weren't looking for investors.
-But the investor pleaded, so Wozniak let him invest.
-Several of the investor's friends invested also, bringing in two to three million dollars.
+Wozniak resisted, saying they were not looking for investors.
+But the investor pleaded, so Wozniak allowed it.
+Several of the investor's friends invested two to three million dollars.
 About this time, Wozniak asked an old friend from Commodore, Sam Bernstein, to be president.

-The company went through a great deal of research and engineering to develop the remote.
+The company produced a great deal of research and development.
 They were frustrated in some of their early efforts by interference from Apple co-founder, Jobs.
-The enclosure was originally designed by Frog Design, which also worked for Apple and Jobs would not allow them to do work for CL 9.
-They overcame these setbacks and came up with a successful design for the device.
+The product's case was originally designed by Frog Design, which also worked for Apple and Jobs would not allow Frog to do work for CL 9.
+They overcame these setbacks with a successful design.
 When it was near completion, with just the software programming to be done, Wozniak pulled back.
 He hired another programmer to do the work so he could spend more time with his children.

 Intellectual property

 The product's name "Core" caused confusion in the marketplace with electronic and software from another well-known company.
 "Core" is a domestic and international registered trademark of Core International, Inc, now owned by Sony, for computers, computer peripherals, and computer programs.
 After a legal settlement, the product was to be renamed and already manufactured items were to carry a disclaimer notice informing users it was not from Core International, Inc.

 The technology for CORE was patented by Wozniak and Charles H. Van Dusen, a CL 9 employee, for CL 9.
-The United States Patent number is 4918439.
-It was filed on October 5, 1988, thus, officially, the patent expired in 2005.
+United States Patent number 4918439 was filed on October 5, 1988, and expired in 2005.